 - Premium tax credits used

 - A figure called ‘second lowest cost silver plan’ or SLCSP

 More information on Form 1095-A is available here: https://www.healthcare.gov/tax-form-1095/

 If you have questions, do not agree with the information on your 1095-A, or did not receive a 1095-A and you think you should have, please contact the Marketplace 1-800-318-2596.

 What is the 1095-B form?

-The 1095-B form is sent to consumers who purchase health insurance directly from a health insurance issuer or who were covered through their employer who purchased insurance directly from a health insurance issuer or the Federal or State Small Business Marketplace.
-This form is sent by the health insurance issuer.
-Any questions related to form 1095-B should be directed to the issuer.
+The 1095-B form is sent to consumers who purchase health insurance directly from a health insurance issuer (like Community Health Options) or who were covered through their employer who purchased insurance directly from a health insurance issuer or the Federal or State Small Business Marketplace.
+This form is sent by the health insurance issuer and contains information about your health care coverage.